 Family breakdown and separation can be extremely stressful and costly.
 However, it can actually be pretty simple and cost effective, if the parties can agree on how to go about it.
-Here is a summary of the main things which need to be done when separating.
+Here is a summary of the main things which need to be done when divorce.

 After separation the areas to be resolved usually fall into any of four categories:

 3. Maintenance (ongoing payments for children or ex-spouse)